 LOW US$5.02AVG US$5.39HIGH US$5.70

 The analyst spread of US$0.68 signals genuine disagreement about how the rate environment is flowing through to margins.
-A result that beats consensus but lands below the high:end estimate may produce a muted reaction.
-A print above US$5.70 changes the conversation.
+A result above consensus but below the high end estimate may produce a muted reaction.
+A result above US$5.70 may shift the discussion.

 Key swing factors for the result